beholdenkey/sELKstack/README.md

 - 5044 (logstash encrypted)
 - 9201 (encrypted connection to internal elasticsearch 9200 via nginx reverse proxy)

-## Assumptions for this version:
+## Assumptions for this version

-1. You have installed an ELK stack at least once before and you want a quick cheatsheet, or else you're comfortable with Linux and can figure out cryptic notes like these.
+1. You have installed an ELK stack at least once before and you want a quick cheat sheet, or else you're comfortable with Linux and can figure out cryptic notes like these.
 This version is extremely concise, and you will need familiarity with the process to figure out certain steps.
-1. If you have never installed ELK before, you will find it easier to use https://www.digitalocean.com/community/tutorials/how-to-install-elasticsearch-logstash-and-kibana-elastic-stack-on-ubuntu-20-04 and https://kifarunix.com/install-elastic-elk-stack-on-ubuntu-20-04/ for the basic ELK installation, and then https://www.elastic.co/blog/configuring-ssl-tls-and-https-to-secure-elasticsearch-kibana-beats-and-logstash for the secured portion, referring back to these instructions for tips here and there.
+1. If you have never installed ELK before, you will find it easier to use <https://www.digitalocean.com/community/tutorials/how-to-install-elasticsearch-logstash-and-kibana-elastic-stack-on-ubuntu-20-04> and <https://kifarunix.com/install-elastic-elk-stack-on-ubuntu-20-04/> for the basic ELK installation, and then <https://www.elastic.co/blog/configuring-ssl-tls-and-https-to-secure-elasticsearch-kibana-beats-and-logstash> for the secured portion, referring back to these instructions for tips here and there.
 1. You know how jump servers work and have one in your network; we configure SSH access in a secure manner coming in from a jump server.
 1. You specifically want a single-node cluster.
 If you have multiple nodes, several config items are different; the links above and "helpful links" below go into more detail on multi-node installation.
 1. You already know which filebeat modules you want to install.
 Search/replace "system nginx mysql elasticsearch" with your own modules.
 Just use "system" for a safe default if you don't know.